Our Vegan Guide to Hanoi was put together during a trip to the Vietnamese capital in September 2017.

 34 Hang Bai

-This is more up market than the other places we visited and was very nice upon entry; the menu is extensive with all an vegetarian and mainly vegan selection.
+This is more up market than the other places we visited and has an extensive menu with all an vegetarian and mainly vegan selection.

-We didn’t eat here as had just eaten elsewhere but would check it out for sure next time we’re in Hanoi as the set up was very nice indeed.
+We didn’t eat here as had just eaten elsewhere but would check it out for sure next time we’re in Hanoi as it looks good and we’ve heard good reports from others.

 Chay An Lac